AshFoster/foodie-favourites/README.md

 There are 3 epics, each of which have been split up into multiple user stories.
 All of which are outlined below.

+More detail about the user stories including acceptance criteria and tasks associated with each of them can be found in the [issues](https://github.com/AshFoster/foodie-favourites/issues) section of the GitHub repository.

   - __Epic 1: Admin Setup__
       - As a Site Admin I can create, read, update and delete restaurant posts so that I can manage the site's content
       - As a Site Admin I can approve or disapprove comments on restaurant posts so that I can filter out any questionable comments